ehneilsen/rtn-012/index.rst

 .. figure:: /_static/residual_hists.png
    :name: fig-residual-hists

    Histograms of the skycalc_ - Zernike approximation residuals, on a log scale, for all filters and with Zernike approximations to 5th, 6th, as 11th order.
-Note the log scale covering 7 orders of magnitude: the disctribution is sharply peaked around 0.
+Note the log scale covering 7 orders of magnitude: the distribution is sharply peaked around 0.

 Examination of examples of time samples with bad residuals indicate conditions under which Zernike approximations perform most poorly.
-:numref:`fig-resid-worst` shows the maps, residuals, and histogram of residuals for the worst timestep in the first year.
+:numref:`fig-resid-worst` shows the maps, residuals, and histogram of residuals for the worst time step in the first year.
 It occurs when the moon is at an altitude of :math:`\sim 20^{\circ}`, just outside the area covered by the map (which extends only to a zenith distance of :math:`67^{\circ}`).
 The worst residuals occur at the same azimuth as the moon: just above the moon on the sky.